-- Being verbally abusive to a member of staff. - Bringing illegal substances or items into the academy. - Bringing a weapon or tool which could be used to injure another person in the academy. (including BB guns, etc.) - The use of racist, sexist, homophobic or transphobic language. - Persistent levels of defiance or aggressive behaviour.
+- Being verbally abusive to a member of staff. - Bringing illegal substances or items into the academy. - Bringing a weapon or tool which could be used to injure another person in the academy. (including BB guns, etc.) - The use of racist, sexist, homophobic or transphobic language. - Persistent levels of defiance or aggressive behaviour. - Persistent bullying. - A physical assault on another student or member of staff. - Behaviour which may bring the reputation of the academies into disrepute. - Sexualised behaviours. - Intentionally setting off the academy's fire alarm (the damage to the alarm as well as labour will be charged to parents).

-- Persistent bullying. - A physical assault on another student or member of staff. - Behaviour which may bring the reputation of the academies into disrepute. - Sexualised behaviours. - Intentionally setting off the academy's fire alarm (the damage to the alarm as well as labour will be charged to parents). - Gambling or any behaviour designed to extort possessions or funds from others. - Knowingly bringing a trespasser onto the academies site. - A significant breach of health and safety. - Any behaviour which discriminates against the nine characteristics protected under the Equalities Act.
+- Gambling or any behaviour designed to extort possessions or funds from others. - Knowingly bringing a trespasser onto the academies site. - A significant breach of health and safety.

+Any behaviour which discriminates against the nine characteristics protected under the Equalities Act.
 Once the investigation is complete, the senior member of staff investigating the incident will liaise with the Principal and decide on an appropriate and proportionate consequence/s which could include:

 - Community service

 - RESET

 - Internal Exclusion

+- Offsite direction day (Completion of RESET at another local school)

 - Liaison with outside professional agencies to gain further support

 - Police contact

 - Meeting with members of the Local Governing Body

-- Fixed-term exclusion
+- Fixed-term Suspension

 - Permanent exclusion